-- • Some eggs may be damaged by the injection procedure.
-This appears to be related to the properties of the inner egg membrane.
+- • By the procedure of injection, some eggs may be damaged which are related to the properties of the inner egg membrane.

 Following successful fertilization, embryo development is similar for ICSI and IVF.
 Following embryo transfer, pregnancy rates are similar to IVF.

 What risks are associated with ICSI treatment?

 ICSI can give the opportunity of success for the many couples, on the other hand, ICSI carries many risks.
 It is known that abnormal sperm production, as is the case in men with very low sperm count or absent sperm in the ejaculate, can be associated with genetic defects in the male.
 As ICSI bypasses the normal processes of sperm ‘selection’ and fertilization, these genetic defects may be transmitted to the children.
 The egg may also get damaged by the injection procedure.
 Theoretically, this can result in damage to the resulting embryo if the damaged egg is fertilized normally.